atolab/zenoh-web/content/docs/migration_1.0/C_Pico.md

 ## Timestamps

-We now introduce timestamp generation tied to a Zenoh session, with the timestamp inheriting the `ZenohID` of the session.
+The generation of timestamps is now tied to a Zenoh session, with the timestamp inheriting the `ZenohID` of the session.

 - Zenoh 0.11.x